-Our fellowship program’s research curriculum has a clearly outlined sequence of goals and objectives to ensure that each fellow meets the minimum requirements for scholarly activity and a scholarly work product per the American Board of Pediatrics criteria, but may also consider and incorporate graduate and post-graduate scholarship and funding opportunities for advanced specialization as part of training at CHOP (See research activity timeline).
+Our fellowship program’s research curriculum has a clearly outlined sequence of goals and objectives to ensure that each fellow meets the minimum requirements for scholarly activity and a scholarly work product per the American Board of Pediatrics criteria, but may also consider and incorporate graduate and post-graduate scholarship and funding opportunities for advanced specialization as part of training at CHOP.

 Fellows will receive a review of the research curriculum and expectations in the fall of their first year and work with their clinical faculty mentor to identify a research faculty mentor by the end of the first year.

-In the second year, fellows work with the research director and coordinator (with input from their clinical mentor and research mentor) to form a Scholarship Oversight Committee (SOC) consisting of the following members:
+In the second year, fellows work with the research director and coordinator (with input from their clinical mentor and research mentor) to form a Scholarship Oversight Committee (SOC).

 The entire committee will meet with the fellow and research mentor two to three times in the second and third year of training to ensure project feasibility, timeliness and efforts toward completion.
 The SOC will review the fellow’s individual development plan, proposed project summary (aka “white paper”) and IRB submission protocols.

 In addition to meeting with the SOC, fellows have an opportunity at least once per year in the second and third year to present research to division faculty and peers at Fellows’ Research Conference.
-Fellows are encouraged to submit posters and abstracts to major conferences such as the American College of Cardiology Scientific Sessions and CHOP’s own annual Cardiology Update.
+Fellows are encouraged to submit posters and abstracts to major cardiology conferences.

 The third and final year of training includes five to six months of largely uninterrupted research time, focused on project completion.
 Examples of scholarly activity work products per the American Board of Pediatrics may include: